Back to Table of

 CHANNEL: THIS DAY IN HISTORY - http://www.history.com/this-day-in-history

 The History Channel brings us not just one This Day in History, but nine including Automotive History, Civil War History, Crime History, Literary History, Technology History and Wall Street History.
 Browse the files by any date (such as your birthday) to learn of important headlines and birthdays throughout the centuries.

 <>HISTORY FOR KIDS - http://www.historyforkids.net/

-A great new site by 12-year-old Stephen Byrne, who writes "I’m 12 years old.
+A great site originated by 12-year-old Stephen Byrne, who wrote "I’m 12 years old.
 I’m the creator of History for Kids website.
 I live in Dublin, Ireland with my brother Paul, Mom and Dad.
 About a year ago in school I was working on a project about history.
 My dad suggested we work on a website to help me understand the topic better, and also learn more about programming websites, which is another topic I love."
 The site includes info, games, videos, coloring pages, and worksheets on Egypt, Middle Ages, Greece, Rome, Asia, China, and the U.S. with more to follow.
 The site is creative, neat, easy to read and use, and innovative in its concepts.
 Check it out!

 HISTORY GAMES - https://schoolhistory.co.uk/games/

 Interesting games for all phases of history.
 Walk the Plank, Hoop Shoot, Penalty Shootout, Historical Hangman.
 Playing the games is free, but you need to register.
 Oliver Cromwell, Normans in Ireland, Age of Exploration, Texas History.
 A Plethora of topics and fun.